 As I already mentioned, there are climbing shorts as well.
 As you can imagine, they are extremely comfortable on warm or sunny summer days.
 They often have the same practical features as their long counterpart.
 Even the material and fit of climbing shorts are similar to those of climbing trousers.
-However, shorts do however have a considerable disadvantage: The knees are not protected.
+However, shorts do have a considerable disadvantage: The knees are not protected.
 Who cares!
 Some of our fellow climbers will say.
-For those who don’t want to scrape up their beautiful legs, here’s an alternative: three-quarter climbing pants.
+For those who don’t want to scrape up their beautiful legs, here’s an alternative: three-quarter climbing trousers.
 These are just as comfortable to wear on hot days as shorts, but they have the advantage that they extend far enough over the knee to protect it from scrapes and the like.
 These trousers are generally reinforced with abrasion-resistant material at the critical areas as well.

 Not only are climbing trousers practical, but they also protect against injury, and depending on the model, are pretty stylish.
-If think about what you’ll be using them for and what features are important to you prior to buying a pair, you’ll be well on your way to finding the perfect climbing trousers.
+If you think about what you’ll be using them for and what features are important to you prior to buying a pair, you’ll be well on your way to finding the perfect climbing trousers.
 If you can’t decide between multiple pairs, make sure they fit comfortably, allow for plenty of manoeuvrability and don’t irritate you in any way.
 If possible, try on the trousers with your own climbing harness.
 If they pass the test, then I’d say: let the next climbing adventure begin!